 Bonjour!
-Did you know that the Languedoc is France’s largest grape producing region and it has been since Roman times?
+Did you know that the Languedoc is France’s largest grape-producing region and it has been since Roman times?
 In fact, the vineyards flooded the landscape on just about every drive we took.
-According to Angela Murrills, author of Hot Sun Cool Shadow in which she writes about the region, it is the world’s most colossal vineyard stretching from the Banyuls appellation close to the Spanish border to the tiny region just west of the Rhone where the Clairette grape – once the leading white grape of the region – is still grown.
-Vineyards here are dated back to the 6th century BC where the Greeks and Etruscans were their guardians.
+According to Angela Murrills, author of Hot Sun Cool Shadow in which she writes about the region, it is the world’s most colossal vineyard, stretching from the Banyuls appellation close to the Spanish border to the tiny region just west of the Rhone where the Clairette grape—once the leading white grape of the region—is still grown.
+The vineyards here date back to the 6th century BC when the Greeks and Etruscans were their guardians.

-We learned here that roses are sensitive to diseases that can plague the grapes so it is traditional to plant them at the front of the grape rows.
+We learned here that roses are sensitive to diseases that can plague the grapes, so it is traditional to plant them in front of the grape rows.
 If a disease were to strike, the roses would be affected first, therefore alerting the growers of a potential disaster.

 An extensive tasting gave me an appreciation for this region of France’s fine wines which, disappointingly, are very difficult to locate in the U.S. Of the three vineyards we visited, none of them import to us, not even Domaine Gayda, which produces 800,000 bottles a year.